jizhang02/Note/docs/SLURM.md

 🔸detailed version:

 `#!/bin/bash` tell computer to use which shell
-`#SBATCH --partition=partition1; partition2; partition3...` select partitions based on available partitions
+`#SBATCH --partition=partition1,partition2,partition3...` select partitions based on available partitions, comma, no space
 `#SBATCH --gres=gpu:2` specify the gpu if has and the number of gpu
 `#SBATCH --cpus-per-task=1` the number of cpu each task
 `#SBATCH --ntasks=1` specify the number of tasks to run